 Know what you are paying for – be sure to check for what each service entails.
 That way, you can make a fair comparison among your options.
 You could potentially save a few hundred dollars each year.

 Carro offers high transparency in prices and only quotes you for the defects and service you require.
 Furthermore, the mechanics are experienced and trained in all car makes and models.

-If you are not in the mood to experiment with different independent workshops but desire the service quality provided by authorised car dealers, you should explore this option.
+If you are not in the mood to experiment with different independent workshops but desire the service quality provided by authorised car dealers, you should get a quote from us and explore this option.

 Auto insurance generally gets cheaper with a clean record and less expensive as you accrue driving experience.
 Do check and compare rates to ensure that you are always getting the best deals.

 Tired of making calls and go through all the back and forth with an auto insurance agent?

 Genie offers a different customer experience through its hassle-free auto insurance and financing solutions.
 On top of getting quick auto insurance quotes, Genie has a 100% auto loan approval rate.

 For more information, visit Genie here.